vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/1_LIFE_OF_ABHINAVAGUPTA.md

 CHAPTER I.

 identity with the Almighty unless he should show himself to be almighty, so did not the contemporaries of Abhinava.
-Following the authority of the Srīpūrva Šāstra he has himself given the five infallible signs of such a man' which can briefly be stated as follows:
+Following the authority of the Srīpūrva śāstra he has himself given the five infallible signs of such a man' which can briefly be stated as follows:

 1. Unswerving devotion to Rudra.
 2. Power of incantation (mantra siddhi) 3.
 Control over all the elements.
 4. Capacity to accomplish the desired end.
 5. Sudden dawning of the knowledge of all the

-Šāstras.
+śāstras.
 And we learn from Jayaratha, who also bases his statement on the authority of his teacher whose verse he quotes, that Abhinava's contemporaries found all the above signs unmistakably present in him.
 This was the secret of his great influence with his contemporaries and of the unparalleled success as a writer in the field of both the Saiva philosophy and the poetics.

 CENTRES OF HIS ACTIVITY.